 Wheezing is a whistling sound that occurs when you breathe.
-It is a common symptom.
+It is a common symptom for certain lung diseases.
 There are various causes.
 If you have any breathing difficulty or other alarming symptoms in addition to wheezing - and you do not know what to do - then see a doctor immediately.
 This leaflet discusses the main causes of wheezing.

 What is wheezing?

 Wheezing is a high pitched whistling sound that occurs during breathing when the airways are narrowed.
 Commonly the sound is more prominent when you breathe out than when you breathe in (although not always).
 The sound is caused by air that is forced through airways that are narrower than normal.
 Narrowed airways can be due to:

 - Bronchospasm.
 This means that the muscle within the lining of the airways contracts.
 This has an effect of narrowing (constricting) the airways.

 - Swelling of the lining of the airways.

 - A lot of secretions (mucus, etc) in the airways.